 Public safety functions are the core service for every local government.
-In FY 2011-12, the Police department reduced specialized functions and eliminated vacant positions, without impacting the number of patrol officers on the street.
-In FY 2012-13, we will be holding two basic law enforcement classes to begin to strengthen our number of officers.
-Expenses continue to be adjusted in Corrections and Rehabilitation to reflect the current lower facility population.
-The general population of women inmates will be moved to the Turner Guilford Knight facility to allow for reduced operating cost at the Women's Detention Center.
-Additional sworn positions will be converted to civilian positions.
-No suppression or rescue units will be eliminated in the Fire Department and a recruit class will be held as needed.
-No further reductions are identified for the Juvenile Services Department beyond positions for which grant funding has been eliminated.
-The Medical Examiner will hire eight additional positions to address weaknesses that would impact accreditation.
-We will continue to work through the fiscal year with the State Attorney, Public Defender, Clerk of Courts, and Chief Judge to make sure that our court system responsibilities are addressed within the limited revenues we have available.
+By the end of FY 2012-13, we had held three classes for certified police officers and one basic law enforcement class for non-certified officers to begin to strengthen our ranks of sworn personnel.
+In FY 2013-14, with some assistance from a COPS grant from the federal government, we will hold three basic law enforcement classes and increase the total number of sworn officers by 27.
+Funding will be advanced from the Fleet Trust Fund to purchase replacement police vehicles.
+The entire population of female inmates at the Women's Detention Center has been moved to the Turner Guilford Knight (TGK) facility to allow for reduced operating costs.
+Intake has been relocated to a modernized facility at the TGK facility and additional sworn positions have been converted to civilian positions to save money.
+Several projects called for by the Federal Settlement Agreement will be initiated in FY 2013-14.
+The anticipated award of a federal grant, Staffing for Adequate Fire and Emergency Response (SAFER), would allow us to retain 59 Firefighters and avoid the elimination of suppression and rescue units.
+Additionally, the Department has identified funds to begin a five year vehicle replacement plan.
+General fund subsidy to the Juvenile Services Department has been increased to offset grant funding that has been eliminated.
+The Medical Examiner will hire all additional positions needed to address weaknesses that would impact accreditation.
+We will continue to work through the fiscal year with the State Attorney, Public Defender, Clerk of Courts, and Chief Judge to make sure that our court system's responsibilities are addressed within the limited revenues we have available.